Are Virtual Events a Good Idea for Your Business?

 1. When choosing to participate in a virtual conference being put together by someone else, or choosing an existing show template to build your own virtual booth – make sure that what’s being offered in the way of functionality (e.g., customization, ability to give live presentations, collect visitor data, chat live with audiences) is consistent with your needs and goals.

 2. Remember that no matter how thoughtfully a virtual event has been designed, it will not succeed without a strong promotional strategy to build awareness and drive attendance.
-TE’s promotional effort, for instance, involved a coordinated mix of social media, email and PR to both drive registration and then encourage signups to attend.
+Without the commitment of registration and travel costs you may also find it easier to attract an even larger audience than your in-person event, but also harder to get them to actually participate.
+That’s why TE’s promotional effort, for instance, involved a coordinated mix of social media, email and PR – plus a series of reminders – to both drive registration and then encourage signups to attend.

 3. Just because you can doesn’t mean you should.
 After all, it’s really easy to click out of a virtual event to see what’s in the fridge.
 So before you take the time and money to participate in any kind of virtual event ask yourself what kind of experience you’ll be offering attendees?
 Is it something that will hold visitors’ interest.
 Will they find it valuable and recommend it to others?
 Will it give them a favorable impression of your company?
 And above all, is it likely to meet the goals you set for it?
 If you’re not sure about the answers, you might want to rethink your plans.